Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Introduction

 \section{Introduction}

-As an emerging candidate for next-generation communication systems, reconfigurable intelligent surfaces (RISs), also termed intelligent reflecting surfaces (IRSs), have attracted significant interest from both academia and industry\cite{di2020smart,pan2020reconfigurable}.
+As an emerging candidate for next-generation communication systems, reconfigurable intelligent surfaces (RISs), also termed intelligent reflecting surfaces (IRSs), have attracted significant interest from academia and industry\cite{di2020smart,pan2020reconfigurable}.
 An RIS is a reconfigurable engineered surface that does not require active radio frequency (RF) chains, power amplifiers, and digital signal processing units, and is usually made of a large number of low cost and passive scattering elements that are coupled with simple low power electronic circuits.
-By intelligently tuning the phase shifts of the impinging wave with the aid of a controller, an RIS can constructively strengthen the desired signal power or deconstructively weaken the interference signal, which yields an appealing passive beamforming gain.
+By intelligently tuning the phase shifts of the impinging waves with the aid of a controller, an RIS can constructively strengthen the desired signal or can deconstructively weaken the interference signals, which results in an appealing nearly-passive beamforming gain.